2021 Major League Baseball All-Star Game: Roster notes

 Taijuan Walker was named as the roster replacement for Jacob deGrom due to deGrom opting not to play.

 Freddy Peralta was named as the roster replacement for Brandon Woodruff due to Woodruff starting on Sunday.

 Tim Anderson was named as the roster replacement for Carlos Correa due to Correa opting not to play.

 Chris Bassitt was named as the roster replacement for Ryan Pressly due to Pressly opting not to play.

-Whit Merrifield was named as the roster replacement for José Altuve due to injury.
+Whit Merrifield was named as the roster replacement for Jose Altuve due to injury.